franzpisto/franzpisto/content/_index.md

           [Click here for more informations](https://franzpisto.com/photo-services/).
         title: Photographer
-      - content: "I graduated in **Master of Science in Finance** during 2020.
-The same day I was hired by an **investment company** and I work as an Intern Business Analyst: data extraction, data setup and portfolio calculation.
+      - content: "The same day I graduated in MsC Finance I was hired by an **investment company** for an Intern Business Analyst positio.
+Essentially I do: data extraction, data setup and portfolio calculation.
 Team: Global Investment Platform - Simcorp Dimension Competence Center."
         title: Business Analyst - SCD
     subtitle: "First of all, I do essentially four things: editor, photographer, simple websites and..."